Esri/arcgis-maps-sdk-java-samples/map_view/identify-layers/README.md

 ## How to use the sample

 Click to identify features.
-An alert will show all layers with features under the tapped location, as well as the number of features.
+An alert will show all layers with features under the clicked location, as well as the number of features.

 ## How it works